About the program

 - understanding the connected set of boiler equipment as a system;

 - better be able to assess areas of risk; and

 - clarify plant classification and staffing requirements with owners, users, and individuals who oversee plant operations.

-The deadline to apply for a plant operating permit is 11:59 pm on October 1, 2019.
-If a completed permit application is not submitted to Technical Safety BC before this date, this matter will be referred to the Provincial Safety Manager, Compliance & Enforcement, for further action in accordance with the Safety Standards Act and Technical Safety BC enforcement policy.
+The date to submit an operating permit was due by October 1, 2019.
+If a completed permit application was not submitted by this deadline to Technical Safety BC, this matter will be referred to the Provincial Safety Manager, Compliance & Enforcement, for further action in accordance with the Safety Standards Act and Technical Safety BC enforcement policy.
 This may include, but is not limited to, the possibility of a daily monetary penalty up to a pre-determined maximum value until such time as compliance with this regulatory requirement can be verified.

 Boiler plant operating permit fees

 For 1st, 2nd, 3rd, 4th and 5th class plants, see the Boiler and Pressure Vessels fee schedule.